PopekD/The-Dark-Corridor/README.md

 # If you want to try download and run Game.exe

-# I mostly followed this tutorial
+# Most of the time I followed this tutorial
 https://lodev.org/cgtutor/raycasting3.html